About Us

 We got the text at 5:33 A.M. on January 7th.
 It was the end of Amara’s struggle.
 I think that God looked down and said, “OK, Amara, it’s time to come Home and rest.”
 She is finally at peace and happier than we can imagine.

 I often ask God why this happened.
 What a beautiful, precious life … how can she be gone?
 Why our daughter?
-That’s it?
-It’s over?
-All of those years of raising her, being with her, fighting for her … just for nothing?
+All of those years of raising her, being with her, fighting for her were for nothing?
 No more hearing her say, “Hey, Mom!” or “Love you guys!”
 No more big hugs or long talks on the couch?

 Amara will live on through every person we help through this foundation.